Queen Fabiola of Belgium Celebrates Her 86th birthday

 Since the death of her husband, Queen Fabiola reduced her public appearances but still attends most important royal court ceremonies and royal weddings.
 Up until 2013, Queen Fabiola was a prominent figure at the Queen Elisabeth Music Competition, but has handed over her patronage to Queen Mathilde.Filed under Belgian Royals

-Tagged Birthday, Queen Fabiola.
+Tagged Birthday, Queen Fabiola of Belgium.